SEX COACH CAITLIN V

 So there's some work around your mindset and shifting and going from what you think is true to like what you objectively experience as true and being willing to let go of some of those things.

 But there's also the emotional body as well for men.
-Like they don't necessarily understand all the ways in which their emotions can get tied up in sex and sexuality.

 You need to start at a one so that you have somewhere to work up to, right?

-they're in bed, and the person is like me, like, you know what?
+they're in bed and the person is like me, like, you know what?

 So they're able to get back up and get going and they can have round two or even three.
 So you think it has to do with age or maybe like an older guy in fabulous shape?

-He's still, it still is going to have a lot more to do with his neurotransmitters and testosterone and his other hormone levels.
+He still, it still is going to have a lot more to do with his neurotransmitters and testosterone and his other hormone levels.
 So we should expect that as men age, they may not be able to

 have longer refractory periods.
+Now,

-Now, here's the thing to consider about that, though.
+here's the thing to consider about that, though.
 If they learn how to have an orgasm without ejaculation, that's not going to affect their refractory period.

 Men can have orgasms without ejaculating.

 They have to learn how to hold the ejaculation back.
 They have to learn how to move the orgasm up their spine instead of out the front of their body, but it's a skill.

-It's not magic.
+You can learn it.
 You can learn it probably within the course of a year.

 It's just about practicing, right?
 So if you're able to do that, then you can go multiple rounds and then you could decide to ejaculate at the end or not.